 Western Arkansas Ballet was founded July 23, 1979, as the Fort Smith Civic Ballet and reorganized in August 1985 under the present logo and code of ethics.
-Western Arkansas Ballet has an Executive Artistic Director, Ballet Master, Dance Faculty, Dance Instructor, Administrator, and Administrative Assistant.
+Western Arkansas Ballet has an Executive Artistic Director, Associate Director, WAB II Ballet Mistress, Dance Instructor, Costume Mistress, Administrator, and Administrative Assistant.
 Western Arkansas Ballet is governed by a Board of Directors from the Fort Smith community with input from our National Artistic Advisory Board and our Community Advisory Board.

 Focus on Quality Dance Education

-WAB’s Executive Artistic Director, Melissa Schoenfeld, holds a Bachelor’s Degree and a Master’s Degree in Fine Arts from the University of Oklahoma.
+WAB’s Executive Artistic Director, Melissa Schoenfeld, holds Master and Bachelor Degrees in Fine Arts from the University of Oklahoma.
 As a part of its mission to bring quality dance education to the community, Western Arkansas Ballet has developed and implemented many community outreach programs.
-In addition to teaching classes for The Academy of Western Arkansas Ballet during the school year, Mrs. Schoenfeld teaches classes for the Fort Smith Girls, Inc. Summer Program and Lincoln Child Care Center.
+In addition to teaching classes for The Academy of Western Arkansas Ballet during the school year, our instructors teach classes for the Fort Smith Girls, Inc. Summer Program and Brookdale Senior Living.
 Western Arkansas Ballet absorbs the total cost of providing these lessons as a part of its vision and commitment to community outreach.
+Our instructors also represent Western Arkansas Ballet as auxiliary instructors at Alma High School, Fort Smith Montessori School, and The Future School of Fort Smith.

-In June 2016, Western Arkansas Ballet offered the 25th annual Lorraine Cranford Summer Dance Workshop.
+In June 2017, Western Arkansas Ballet offered the 26th annual Lorraine Cranford Summer Dance Workshop.
 Named after the founder of Ballet Arkansas, this week-long workshop features a staff of various professional instructors from across the nation with teaching support from Arkansas.
 The week concludes with a demonstration performance by the workshop dancers.
-The 2017 Summer Dance workshop will be held June 4-9.
+The 2018 Summer Dance workshop will be June 3-8.

 Focus on Quality Dance Training

-The Academy of Western Arkansas Ballet, a nonprofit organization, offers classes for company and non-company members in ballet, pointe, tap, jazz, modern, hip hop, and creative movement at the Western Arkansas Ballet studios in Fort Smith.
+The Academy of Western Arkansas Ballet, a nonprofit organization, offers classes for company and non-company members in ballet, pointe, tap, jazz, modern, hip-hop, self-defense/fitness, and creative movement at the Western Arkansas Ballet studios in Fort Smith.

 The Nancy Wood Scholarship Fund was established in 1993 to provide funds to young people who had the desire to pursue the art of dance but not the financial means to do so.
 The scholarship was named in honor of the founder of Western Arkansas Ballet, Nancy Wood.
 The Ray Moore Scholarship Fund was established in the spring of 2005 by the children of Ray Moore.
 At his request, the fund was established to help children ages 4 to 9 to be able to participate in dance that might not otherwise be able to participate because of financial difficulties.
 Monies from these funds pay for dance tuition, shoes, workshops, and camps.
 The Amanda Dooly Scholarship Fund was established in 2012 by the family of Amanda Dooly, a former Western Arkansas Ballet company member, to encourage any dancer interested in exploring the art of choreography.
 The Rachel Campbell Smith Scholarship Fund was established in memory of Rachel Campbell Smith in 2012 by her family in order to support and encourage a young person in the dance arts.
 Young people across the state have received scholarships from these programs, but the majority of the recipients are students at the Academy of Western Arkansas Ballet.

-The 2016-2017 Western Arkansas Ballet Company and WAB II Company are comprised of 27 members under contract for all productions with members selected from an annual open audition.
+The 2017-2018 Western Arkansas Ballet Company is comprised of 23 members under contract for all productions with members selected from an annual open audition.
 Company members take class and rehearse at the Western Arkansas Ballet studios.

 Focus on Performance